Nadimk26/web_exercise_mrkdn/index.md

 #### Colombian Symbolism in One Hundred Years of Solitude

-Here's some words about the book _One Hundred Years..._.
+Here are some words about the book _One Hundred Years..._.

 ### <u>**Links and images:**</u>

 [search for it ](www.google.com)